Pcs N Dreams Home Page

 To the average user this computer ad probably seems a little nightmarish.
 Let's try to analyze some of this.

-500GB - 7200RPM SATA II hard drive - The Hard Drive is where the data and applications are stored.
-The average size hard drive that most companies sell right now is 160 Gigabytes (GB).
+1TB - 7200RPM SATA hard drive with 512GB PCIe® NVMe™ M.2 SSD - The Hard Drive is where the data and applications are stored.
+The average size hard drive that most companies sell right now is 1 Terabyte (TB).
+The 512GB SD is optional, THe Solid State Drive will be the boot drive on because of the speed and reliability of SSD's compared to the SATA hard drive.
 This should be plenty for the average user.
 A larger Hard Drive becomes important if you are into digital music or video editing so keep that in mind when purchasing.
-If you want to find out more about Megabytes and Gigabytes and how big of a drive you will need, you can check the definitions here.
 If you are looking for a way to manage your hard drive, you can check out some of the best drive management programs we could find here.

-XFX GeForce 7300 GT 512MB DDR2 PCI Express Video Card - The graphics accelerator or graphics card is the part of the computer that sends the information that you see on the monitor.
+NVIDIA® GeForce RTX™ 3090 24 GB GDDR6X - The graphics accelerator or graphics card is the part of the computer that sends the information that you see on the monitor.
 Many new personal computers are now sold with a graphics accelerator built into the motherboard.
 It may be referred to as "onboard video" or "integrated video".
 Onboard video is fine for basic functions like Web browsing and typing documents but it will not be suitable for gaming or high end graphics applications.
 If you want to play games, especially the fast-paced kind, the most important thing is having a good graphics card, like the one advertised, do not buy a machine with "integrated video" for gaming or video processing.
 The integrated video solution shares your systems RAM which will degrade performance when it is used heavily.
-Your best bet would be to get a separate video card with at least 256MB of memory.
+Your best bet would be to get a separate video card with at least 8GB of dedicated memory.

-20X DVD±RW Dual Layer drive for burning your own DVDs and CDs - The average person may not have much use for a DVD-RW (Digital Versatile Disk Reader Writer).
+Blu-ray player & DVD burner - The Blue-ray allows you to watch movies on your PC and the DVD Burner allows you to burn and access DVD's.
 They do hold a lot more information than a regular CD, 4.7 Gigabytes compared to 700 Megabytes, but they are a little more expensive.
 If you are into digital video then the DVD-RW is the way to go but everybody should at least have a CD-RW (Compact Disk Reader Writer) to keep his or her important data backed up.

-10/100/1000 Ethernet card, V.90 modem - These are communication components that are fairly standard in most new computers.
+Integrated 10/100/1000 Gigabit Ethernet LAN, Realtek Wi-Fi 5 (2x2) and Bluetooth® 5 Combo - These are communication components that are fairly standard in most new computers.
 The Ethernet card is used for networking and/or "Broadband" Internet access.
-The modem is mainly for what is called "dial-up" Internet access.
+The Realtek Wi-Fi 5 is mainly for what is called "Wireless" Internet access.
 If there is an option, get them both.
+Bluetooth is a short range wireless connection.

-Microsoft Windows Windows 7 - This is an Operating System.
+Microsoft Windows 11 - This is an Operating System.
 The Operating System is the software that tells the hardware what to do.
-Windows Vista is loaded on most of the new computers sold today.
-If you have a choice, get the Ultimate version.
-It costs about two-hundred and fifty dollars but it has all the bells and whistles that an Operating System will ever need.
+Windows 11 is loaded on most of the new computers sold today.
+If you have a choice, get the Windows 11 version.
+It has all the bells and whistles that an Operating System will ever need.

 Here are some examples of computers ranging from the most basic computer specifications to the most extreme specifications.
 If you only need to use the computer for basic operations like word processing and browsing the web, the cheapest computer would work for you.
 If you need a computer that will play all of the newest computer games, you may want to look at the more expensive gaming models below or browse some of the great deals at:

-Find some great deals on some of these computers at Computer Coupon Deals!
+Find some great deals on some of these computers at: